mateusz-chochol/FlixBus-Ripoff/README.md

   docker-compose up
 ```

-Site should be visible under the address "http://localhost:5000"
+Site should be visible under the address: http://localhost:5000

 ## As of now the things that work are:
 - login (as of now api keys have expired so it throws an error)